KelvinJC/vmbloggr/README.md

 Update existing blog posts
 Delete existing blog posts

-### Authentication and Authorisation.

-JWT authentication ensures that users are properly authenticated.
-This serves to ensure that only authors can update or delete their posts

 ### Project specifications
 Within the project, the three apps worthy of note are: